How a Copywriter Uses Press Releases to Boost Your Profits

-No matter how hard you try it is unlikely that you will be able to create a press release that has all six of these qualities, but if your release is to have a chance of success it should have at least two or three.
+No matter how hard you try it is unlikely that you will be able to create a press release that has all six of these qualities, but if your release is to have a chance of success, it should have at least two or three.

 Find an Angle and Write a Brilliant Headline

-Your headline is the single most important part of your press release.
-Within a few words, that should not exceed one line, you must sell your news to the reader and convince him to read the rest of the release.
+Your headline is the single most crucial part of your press release.
+Within a few words, that should not exceed one line; you must sell your news to the reader and convince him to read the rest of the release.
 The headline is a two-part affair.
 You have the main headline and then a sub-headline.
 The sub-head serves to expand on the content of the main headline and might be the mechanism by which you illustrate or suggest the novel angle for your press release.

 Keep It Short, Keep it Simple

 The person reading your press release is mining for gold in a field of mud.
-Most press releases are self-serving rubbish, but media outlets must deal with a huge number of them.
+Most press releases are self-serving rubbish, but media outlets must deal with a vast number of them.
 The journalist or editor reading your piece needs to be able to get the story, the angle, and any quotes in just a few short seconds.